 This bourbon chocolate walnut pecan pie is my take on what you may know as a Derby pie.
 It is simple to make, and the perfect finish to your holiday meal!
 Or really any meal, for that matter!
+It has warm bourbon, rich chocolate, and wonderful complexity brought by two different nuts in the pie.

 The inventors of Derby pie make their pie with walnuts.
 But most others make it with pecans.
 Chocolate pecan pie has been one of my favorites for years!
 I thought it would be interesting to combine both walnuts and pecans.
 It turned out delicious, and gives great depth to an already delicious pie!